awesome-gptX/awesome-gpt/README.md

 ## Browser Extensions
+- [codereview.gpt](https://github.com/sturdy-dev/codereview.gpt) Reviews your Pull Requests using ChatGPT so that you can pretend to work.
 - [Extension to display ChatGPT response alongside Google Search results](https://github.com/wong2/chat-gpt-google-extension)
 - [Chrome extension to access ChatGPT as a popup on any page](https://github.com/kazuki-sf/ChatGPT_Extension)
 - [A browser extension to display ChatGPT response alongside Bing Search results, supports Chrome/Edge/Firefox](https://github.com/happy-share-forever/chat-gpt-bing-extension)